dima-iholkin/RespectMyEyes-VSCode/README.md

-## Fix / customize the theme in Azure Data Studio
+## Fix / customize in Azure Data Studio

 If you install this theme onto the Azure Data Studio, here are the suggested fixes for the Connection and Notebook panels.